nocomplexity/FreeAndOpenMachineLearning/introduction.rst

 Nowadays many people are talking about the transformative power of machine learning and how it will revolutionize the economy, but what does that mean for your business and how do you start?
 How to get solid independent advice to learn and how to apply machine learning?
 Can you improve or disrupt your business using FOSS machine learning tools that are widely available?
 This book gives you an introduction to get started with applying FOSS machine learning.

 Machine learning concepts are mostly taught by academics and for academics.
 That’s why most learning material is dry and maths heavy.
 The theory behind machine learning is great, but requires also a very deep understanding within statistics and math.
 There is a large gap between theory and practice.
 Practice counts, because in a practical business context you want to determine if you can solve your problems with machine learning tools.
-Or at minimum do a short and cost efficient run to determine if a project has potential and more investments makes sense.
+Or at minimum do a short and cost efficient run to determine if a project has potential and more investments make sense.

-To apply machine learning in real business use cases other skills besides some feeling for statistics and math are required.
+To apply machine learning in real business use cases other skills besides some feelings for statistics and math are required.
 You need e.g. be able to have some knowledge about all typical IT things that are still needed before you can make use of the new paradigm that machine learning brings.

 This publication is created for applying free and open machine learning in practice for real world use cases.
 This is where the rubber meets the road.
 So the core focus is on the 'How' questions.
 So key concepts are outlined and a conceptual and logical reference for free and open machine learning architecture is given.
 This to empower you to make use of FOSS machine learning technology in a simple and efficient way.

 The field of machine learning is making rapid progress.
 Do you know what kind of applications for direct business use are already possible today?
 Are you aware of the currently low entry barriers that exist, to take direct advantage of machine learning?
 Is your knowledge of free and open source solutions available in the machine learning eco system up to date?
 How do you classify safety, security and privacy risk when using machine learning?
 These and other relevant questions for using machine learning in a business context are the foundation of this book.

 Within the FOSS machine learning domain new toolsets, applications and companies are being created on a daily basis.
-So it is difficult to get a hold on what ML applications are viable, and which are a hype, fads or simple a hoax.
+So it is difficult to get a hold on what ML applications are viable, and which are a hype, fads or simply a hoax.
 Especially when the terms ML and AI are intertwined.
 This publication guides you through tangible working open source machine learning software.

 The mentioned FOSS machine learning software building blocks in this publication are used at large.
 For real business use cases, and maybe with large similarities for your use case.
 And because a lot of ML software and tools needed is open (FOSS) software, solutions and tools available can be studied and improved.